 The coin vendor was based in Florida, but the actual manufacturing of the coins took place in China.
-Needless to say, plenty of advanced planning was required to make sure the coins were received in time for the ceremony.
+Because of this, plenty of advanced planning was required to make sure the coins were received in time for the ceremony.

 Distribute